4 things you have to do to prepare for digital transformation

 Digital transformation.
 Omnichannel.
 Behind boastful marketing messages, very rarely we hear about real-life difficulties and struggles from people in the trenches.
 And the harsh reality is, real digital transformation is hard.
 Particularly transformation in telecom companies is on another level of difficulty to get right – as anyone involved in the overhaul of systems in telco industry will surely agree.
 In this article, based on our real-life telco omnichannel sales implementation projects, I want to share some of our hard-learned lessons which every program manager – whether working for big , or smaller, regional telco player - should consider during the preparation and planning for this perilous journey.

 Start small, plan big

-The first goal should be to always have something in production early – anything at all, that will enable testing the overall delivery and release process.
-Otherwise, after a long period of design and development, projects encounter problems when starting actual testing and running first release delivery pipeline in integrated environment.
+The first goal should be to have something in production early – anything at all, that will enable testing the overall delivery and release process.
+Otherwise, after a long period of design and development, project will encounter problems when starting actual testing and running first release delivery pipeline in integrated environment.
 All those can delay the program, if you don’t anticipate bottlenecks early enough.
 In our case, we discovered several unexpected issues:

 - Integration points of environments not working which blocked testing at the beginning

 - Security which was slowing down access to the environments for teams

 - Migration of configuration between environments not automated enough, which meant long manual process

 The critical part is choosing which parts of the solution to introduce first, with full understanding that in the beginning, delivered basic foundations of applications might be underwhelming to business sponsors.
 At the same time, delivering “quick and dirty” solution should be done only if it brings real value later.
 When delivered only as a “quick-win”, but due to unprepared architecture will have to be overhauled or even scrapped later, it is better to stick with the previous approach.

 Focus on the right things